Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 ![alt text](image1.png)
 ## Features

-* Chat freely beyond any limits
+* Chat freely beyond MAS's native limits
+* Carefully designed guidance, conversations and scenes
 * Could recall (part of) previous experiences of MAS
 * Easy to go, no need to deploy any LLM stuff on your device
 * Continuous and fluent chatting experience with automatic sentence breaks